Abhimanyu210100/Retail_Marketing_Take_Home_Project/README.md

 1. **Report**: Contains the final report and the deliverable
 2. **classification_model.ipynb**: Jupyter Notebook containing the code for classification model experiments and the final model
 3. **segmentation_model.ipynb**: Jupyter Notebook containing the code for the segmentation model and its experiments.
 Also creates part of the final report
+4. **requirements.txt**: The file contains the list of important packages that were used during the assessment.

 ## Data: